 If your website is not receiving a lot of visitors, you probably need to up your marketing efforts next time.
-A high number of visitors with a low number of sales means you need to consider whether your ticket price is right and/or if the wording and imagery on your website does your event justice.
+You may be getting a lot of visitors, but not sales, so you'll need to consider whether your ticket price is right and/or if the wording and imagery on your website does your event justice.
 If you're using Quicket, have a look at this overview on using your visitor's report to see where your traffic is coming from.
 Of course, we’ve also got a few tips and tricks that could help you with this (Insert Quicket event marketing blog article here).

 - Who’s coming to your event and when?

 If you use a barcode scanner or something that electronically tracks people arriving at your event, you can see what times were the most popular for people to arrive.
 If you had a lot of no-shows, think about whether the value you’re offering is high enough OR if your event was free, consider adding a price next time so that people are more committed.
 This overview on using your Quicket guest list will help you look at your data.